| June 4, 2026 |

 Project Overview and Background

-The Older Adult Centres’ Association of Ontario (OACAO) has been gratefully partnering with the Ministry for Seniors and Accessibility (MSAA) on a contractual basis, for over nineteen years, to coordinate the development and operation of Seniors Active Living Fairs (hereafter referred to as “Fairs”) throughout Ontario.
-We are launching the 2025 – 2026 Seniors Active Living Fairs Funding Program and acknowledge funding from the Government of Ontario.
+The Older Adult Centres’ Association of Ontario (OACAO) has been gratefully partnering with the Ministry for Seniors and Accessibility (MSAA) on a contractual basis for twenty years, to coordinate the development and operation of Seniors Active Living Fairs (hereafter referred to as “Fairs or SALFs”) throughout Ontario.
+The 2026-2027 Seniors Active Living Fairs Funding Program is underway with acknowledgment of funding support from the Government of Ontario.

 • In-Person Single-Site Funding